Research + Remote Sensor Telemetry

 Sensors built in to mobile devices are also supported: GPS, accelerometer, light sensor, microphone, camera, 3G/4G, WiFi.
 Valarm provides functionality for real-time data collection purposes in urban and rural environments like remote water monitoring.
 Regularly timed and sensor events are uploaded in real-time via any internet connection to the Valarm Tools Cloud.

 External sensors are available for Valarm at shop.valarm.net.

 Data can be collected at customizable time intervals (e.g., every 5 seconds or every hour) depending on the phenomena you are studying.
-Additionally, data can be collected based on spatial and environmental changes, e.g., alert and collect a data point when CO2 levels exceed 600 ppm (also send an email and SMS/text message), VOC levels go above 500 vppm, humidity drops below 20%, a specified velocity has been exceeded, or when the phone enters or exits a specified area or geofence.
+Additionally, data can be collected based on spatial and environmental changes, e.g., alert and collect a data point when CO2 levels exceed 600 ppm (also send an email and SMS/text message), VOC levels go above 500 ppm, humidity drops below 20%, a specified velocity has been exceeded, or when the phone enters or exits a specified area or geofence.

-Some possible Valarm use cases:
+Valarm use cases:

-- Transportation: collect and analyze travel behavior data, track vehicles, analyze, and optimize their efficiency.
+- Transportation: Collect and analyze travel behavior data, track vehicles, analyze, and optimize their efficiency.

-- Raw data can be downloaded as CSV or KML for use in any application, including tools for visualization, GIS, or statistical analysis.
+- Raw data can be downloaded as CSV or KML for use in any application, including tools for visualization (e.g., Google Earth), Esri ArcGIS, open source GIS, or statistical analysis.